Cataract Surgery, Complex Lens Disorders & Iris Repair in Singapore

 For more information, contact us to book an appointment at our eye care clinic in Singapore.

 Frequently Asked Questions About Cataract Surgery in Singapore

 Many people may discover they have a cataract when they make new glasses and still cannot see well, especially if they are over the age of 50.
-Cataracts usually cause a gradual, progressive, painless, blurring of vision in one or both eyes.
+Cataracts usually cause a gradual, progressive, painless blurring of vision in one or both eyes.
 Some patients also complain of increasing glare in bright light or difficulty seeing while driving at night.
-Certain types of cataracts also cause progressive myopia (increased short-sightedness) with frequent changes of spectacle power.
-If you are noticing any such signs, you can see a cataract eye specialist for proper diagnosis.
+Certain types of cataracts also cause progressive myopia (increased short-sightedness) with frequent changes in spectacle power.
+If you notice any such signs, you can see a cataract eye specialist for a proper diagnosis.

-When you are no longer happy with the vision of your eyes and are facing difficulty in performing routine work or leisure activities, you can book an appointment with our cataract specialist in Singapore.
+When you are no longer happy with the vision of your eyes and face difficulty performing routine work or leisure activities, you can book an appointment with our cataract specialist in Singapore.
 After a thorough evaluation of your vision, the ophthalmologist may prescribe cataract surgery.

-Typically in Singapore, surgery for cataract removal takes 15 minutes on average, if done by an experienced surgeon.
+Typically, in Singapore, surgery for cataract removal takes 15 minutes on average if done by a skilled surgeon.

 The most common complication of cataract surgery is a condition called posterior capsular opacification (PCO), also referred to as after-cataract.
 PCO occurs when the back surface of the clear lens capsule becomes cloudy.
-This can happen months or even years after surgery, and if left untreated, can cause blurry vision.
+This can happen months or even years after your eye surgery and, if left untreated, can cause blurry vision.
 Fortunately, PCO is treatable with a simple laser procedure.